zxgvfx/mcp-atlassian/README.md

 }
 ```

-2. Using an environment file (recommended):
+2. Using an environment file:
 ```json
 {
   "mcpServers": {